mgehne/tropical_diagnostics/README.md

 Change directory to top level package directory tropical_diagnostics and install package using pip.

-`cd tropical_diangostics/`
+`cd tropical_diagnostics/`
 `pip install./`

-To run scripts from the examples directory copy the script into the directory above tropical_diangostics and run from there.
-This will likely change in the future and become more user friendly.
+To run scripts from the examples directory copy the script into a directory where you would like to run.
+Make sure to activate the conda environment with `conda activate MyEnv`.
+Adjust all path and filenames if necessary.